-1. BIOL101 will satisfy TC3 program requirements for a science, laboratory science, or unrestricted elective.
-2. The SUNY supported course management system (BrightSpace) is used to post the course syllabus, outline, course materials and related links.
+1. The SUNY supported course management system (BrightSpace) is used to post the course syllabus, outline, course materials and related links.
 Including on-line quizzes, lab manual and discussion materials.
 Use of other on-line course management systems are encouraged.